Pages

 by Joey Lawsin

-The Phrenological Argument, also known as God's Parapraxis, is a new intriguing philosophical argument that presents God's Mental State of Inadequacy in his creation of the Human Mind.
+The Phrenological Argument, also known as God's Parapraxis, is a new intriguing philosophical argument formulated by Joey Lawsin that presents God's Mental State of Inadequacy in his creation of the Human Mind.
 It argues that if God has a perfect mind flawlessly capable of knowing things in advance, then he would have anticipated ahead of time the consequences of creating a human mind that cannot fathom Truth and Reality.
 But since he created a mind incapable of knowing what is real and what is true, then it shows God carries an erroneous lapse somewhere in his memory.
 This mental erracity offers a compelling evidence that proves God is not after all all-knowing. sHe failed to foreknow in advance that if the mind is not capable of discerning reality, then sHe will never ever be known.

 The basic form of the argument is as follows: